openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 Type Argument Variance
 ======================

+.. meta:
+    frontend_status: Partly
+    todo: implement semantic, now in/out is only parsed and ignored

 The variance for type arguments can be specified with wildcards (*use-site variance*).
 It allows changing type variance of an *invariant* type parameter.